Vaishnav-Sabari-Girish/EbiShell-Test/reports/reports.md

 1. I started by adding basic input and output to the shell.
 For now it could only execute the commands "quit"" and "exit" to  exit the shell.

 2. Then I started working on adding basic command execution.

+3. The shell could now execute basic commands including `ls`, `pwd` etc.